 The services of BCCC Child Development Center are provided to parents during scheduled hours.
-Additional time will only be provided at the discretion of the director or the child's teacher due to Center licensing capacity, staffing considerations and safety concerns. .
+Additional time will only be provided at the discretion of the director or the child's teacher due to Center licensing capacity, staffing considerations and safety concerns.
+Credit will be given for the first absence in a month, but only if the Center staff was notified in advance of the absence.
 Parents must notify the Center at the earliest possible time of an absence.
+Parents will be charged for any absences within that month even if the Center is notified.
 An excessive number of absences may also result in the child being dropped from the roll.